isc-projects/kea/doc/sphinx/arm/stats.rst

 --------------------------------------------

 The ``statistic-sample-age-set-all`` command sets time based limits for collecting samples for all statistics.
+It takes single-integer parameter called ``duration``, which specifies the time limit for given statistic in seconds.
 An example command may look like this:

 ::